jpg157/LinkSphere/README.md

 A browser based application that attempts to allow local citizens and journalists to spread awareness on issues that are not shown often by mainstream media outlets, by allowing them to make posts with their geolocation onto a world map.

 ## Features
+Users can:
-* Create a post
+* Create posts
 * View individual posts
 * View posts on a world map
 * View post history
-* View own profile
+* View their own profile

 ## Technologies Used
 * HTML, CSS, JavaScript